aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-12-14】[morris / vanilla-todo](https://github.com/morris/vanilla-todo) - A case study on viable techniques for vanilla web development.
+* 【2023-12-14】[Asfak00 / DSA-learning](https://github.com/Asfak00/DSA-learning) - It is a document repository.
+I'm learning DSA so I created this repository to note down all the things, that might benefit many others.
+In this repository, I have tried to cover all the important topics of data structures and algorithms.
 * 【2023-12-13】[grommet / grommet](https://github.com/grommet/grommet) - a react-based framework that provides accessibility, modularity, responsiveness, and theming in a tidy package
 * 【2023-12-13】[jhuckaby / Cronicle](https://github.com/jhuckaby/Cronicle) - A simple, distributed task scheduler and runner with a web based UI.
 * 【2023-12-13】[codeceptjs / CodeceptJS](https://github.com/codeceptjs/CodeceptJS) - Supercharged End 2 End Testing Framework for NodeJS